Grissess/tt/README.md

   element.
 * A vertical bar `|` preceding a comma-separated list in brackets gives a Disjunctor over that set of elements.
+* An ampersand `&` preceding a comma-separated list in brackets gives a Conjunctor over that set of elements
 * An Element is any aforementioned Atom, Group, MatchPoint, Sequence, Negator, or Disjunctor.
 * An arrow `->` between two (compatible) Elements creates a Rule.
 Compatible